MetroidSlayer/Consistxels/tutorials/generate_new_sheet_data.md

     - Select an output folder.
 (WARNING: You should probably create a new folder to export into!
 Depending on your sprite sheet, there might be a LOT of pose images, and you don't want to clutter up your files.
 Additionally, keep in mind that this process WILL overwrite any .json data or pose images from previous generations!!!
 Sometimes, that's actually want you *want*, though, like if the previous generation went wrong.)
     - Press the "Generate" button to begin generation.
         - This can be cancelled at any time.
-        - It will take a noticeable amount of time to complete, but not too long - on my device, when generating data for a sprite sheet with ~650 poses, ~700 pose images, and ~10 layers, generation takes 36 seconds consistently.
+        - It will take a noticeable amount of time to complete, but not too long - on my device, when generating data for a sprite sheet with ~650 poses, ~700 pose images, and ~10 layers, generation takes around 35 seconds on average.
         - Generation will almost definitely take longer if you have an older device, but that's a given.
         - You MIGHT notice, like, a 1-second performance dip if you don't keep the window open and in the foreground the entire time.
 PLEASE tell me if you notice anything more than that, I should be able to do something about it.